 We’ve heard from a few users that files are getting big and take a long time to upload to their C-MAP Genesis account.
 It’s true that more data is better and you could lose some advance functionality, but all map layers can be created by the 200kHz signal.
 Our algorithms look at all information available and Genesis will even provide trip replay with both the required 200 kHz signal and 455/800 Downscan when available, but smaller files can be much more manageable for slow connection upload speeds.
 The current upload tool compresses all sonar log files so the upload is faster, but there’s a lot of information in there and files are still very large.

 Here are a couple quick hints to reduce file sizes and make your uploads easier:

 - (2) Don’t Log All Channels – If you’re an HDS user with StructureScan and log all channels you are actually logging the 200 kHz signal, Downscan, and both left and right channels of SideScan.
 That’s four channels.
-If you don’t check the log all channels box you’ll just record traditional 200 kHz sonar, the required channel for vegetation and hardness mapping.
+If you don’t check the “Log All Channels” box you’ll just record traditional 200 kHz sonar, the required channel for vegetation and hardness mapping.
 You’ll cut your file size by 75%.

-So, if you’d like to reduce your file size to help with uploads but still want to map with Genesis give the suggestions above a try.
+So, if you’d like to reduce your file size to help with uploads but still want to map with C-MAP Genesis give the suggestions above a try.
 Files created by logging all channels at max ping rate can be reduced to 12.5% of normal size by logging just the traditional 200 kHz and reducing ping speed from MAX to 10PPS.
 A 1GB file would turn into 125MBs.
 That will upload in a flash.
 Not Bad!
 Let us know if these work for you.